wptrainingteam/what-is-open-source/README.md

 # What is Open Source?
 ## Description

-In this lesson you will learn the meaning of the term _Open Source_ when referring to software, what the GPL software license provides, why WordPress is an open-source project, and how this is important for both the users of WordPress and the contributors to WordPress.
+In this lesson you will learn the meaning of the term _Open Source_ when referring to software, what the GPL software license provides, why WordPress is an open-source project and how this is important for both the users of WordPress and the contributors to WordPress.

 ## Prerequisite Skills